 A half hour before Lieutenant Lentz was killed, a Cleveland News reporter asked him: “How’s it going, Loot?”
 Lieutenant Lentz responded with a smile, “Pretty quiet, young fellow.
 I hope it stays that way until I go home.”
 Lieutenant Lentz was popular with both police and reporters.
 A newspaper article once referred to him as “happy go lucky but with his feet on the ground” and also described him as a “vigorous, two-fisted officer.”

-Lieutenant Lentz was appointed to the force in 1926.
+Lieutenant Edward G. Lentz was appointed as a Cleveland Police Officer, Badge #14, on October 26, 1926.
 Prior to police work, he was a Federal government inspector for vessels on the Great Lakes.
-He also was a graduate of Spencerian Business School (later Dyke College) and could type in excess of 100 words a minute and took flawless court reporter stenographic dictation.
+He also was a graduate of Dyke Spencerian Business School (later Dyke College) and could type in excess of 100 words a minute and took flawless court reporter stenographic dictation.

 During his 31 years as a Cleveland Police officer, in addition to special assignments, Lieutenant Lentz served in the Division of Traffic, the Detective Bureau, and in the Third, Fifth and Sixth Districts.

 During the reorganization of the Department under Safety Director Eliot Ness, Lieutenant Lentz was assigned to head the Traffic Bureau offices.
 He was a graduate of the War Department Civilian Protection School at Purdue University, and in 1943 Lieutenant Lentz was assigned as Controller of the Civilian Defense Force Control Center located in the 1lth Precinct (Fifth District).
 He was in charge of 310 sectors, 18 zones and 1132 air raid wardens during World War II.
 (He had previously served in the U.S. Army at the time of World War I,)